Last updated on Dec 18, 2018

 If you’ve never been to an audiologist before, you may be feeling a bit apprehensive about going or unsure about what will happen.
 This is completely normal.
 However, it is much easier to calm these feelings if you have some information on what to expect when you go to your audiology appointment.
 Whether you are going just to check on your hearing health or because you suspect you may have some hearing issues, here’s what you need to know about what happens at a hearing appointment.

-There isn’t much you will have to do to prepare for an audiology appointment.
+There isn’t much you will have to do to prepare for your appointment.
 Just remember to bring your insurance information and any required identification or paperwork.
 It also helps to bring someone with you.
 Some audiologists will want to have a familiar voice as part of a hearing test, and it is also beneficial to have someone there to help with communication and write things down.

 It’s important to give your audiologist as much information as possible to work with.
 Tell your audiologist about any hearing difficulties you’ve noticed, any balance issues, frequent ear infections (now or when you were younger), ringing in the ears, if you notice people mumbling more often than before, any trouble following conversations, and your concerns about the tests (if you have any).
 Note that hearing tests should not be painful or invasive and if you feel pain, you should let your audiologist know immediately.

 The main types of tests that audiologists run at your standard hearing appointment may include:

 Otoscopy: This exam involves checking for ear wax, blockages, or any other physical issues with your ear canal or ear drum.
 Typically, the audiologist will use an otoscope (you have probably been examined with an otoscope before; general practitioners use these to check your ears as well).
 This will usually determine if there are any physical obstructions contributing to your hearing issues.